KD-physics/RCPGenerator/README.md

 convergence logic, μ scheduling, neighbor handling, diagnostics, and public interface.

 The standalone C++ and MATLAB implementations under `legacy/` remain available and functional, but they represent the earlier algorithm.
+They do not implement the version of the algorithm described in the RCPGenerator manuscript.
 They should not be expected to follow the same numerical trajectory, convergence behavior, scheduler, output contract, or API as the maintained Python package.

 ### Legacy C++ interface